Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 - High blood pressure.

-These all affect the work environment and lead to lowered task performance and increased counterproductive work behavior.
+These all disrupt the work environment, decreasing task performance and increasing counterproductive work behavior.

-Microaggressions can be really damaging — both in personal and professional life.
+Microaggressions can damage both your personal and professional life.

 One of the things they affect in the workplace is a sense of belonging.

-When, as a member of a marginalized group, you feel too visible in the workplace, your first impulse might be to keep your head down and not draw attention to yourself.
+When, as a member of a marginalized group, you feel like an outsider in the workplace, your first impulse might be to keep your head down and not draw attention to yourself.

 In other words, when you feel like you don’t belong, you don’t fully participate in your workplace.

-You don’t take any professional risks that involve greater visibility, recognition, or any kind of professional achievement, thereby decreasing your chances of any career advancement.
+You don’t take any professional risks involving greater visibility, recognition, or professional achievement, thereby decreasing your chances of career advancement.

-That is why the lack of members of marginalized groups in positions of power is not surprising.
+That is why the lack of members of marginalized groups in positions of power is unsurprising.

-For instance, the report Women in the Workplace 2022 shows that women — particularly women of color — are still dramatically underrepresented in leadership roles.
+For instance, the Women in the Workplace 2023 report shows that women — particularly women of color — are still dramatically underrepresented in leadership roles.

 How to deal with microaggressions at work?

-Microaggressions, even in the workplace, are our unfortunate reality, but there is a three-letter acronym as an antidote — DEI — diversity, equity, and inclusion.
+Microaggressions, even in the workplace, are our unfortunate reality — but, diversity, equity, and inclusion can be an effective antidote.

-Particularly important is the equity part of this acronym — at least that’s what our contributor Chandni Desai, Account Strategist and Manager at Otter PR, thinks:
+Equity is a big factor in learning how to stop microaggressions — at least that’s what our contributor Chandni Desai, Account Strategist and Manager at Otter PR, thinks:

 “The Equity part of DEI plays a huge role in becoming more aware of microaggressions in the workplace.